How to Write an Employee Handbook

 Do employees get gym or coffee memberships?
 Do you have happy hours on Fridays?
 Do you arrange any activities outside of the company, BBQ parties or retreats?
 Are there any team building activities organized regularly?
 Mention them all and get employees excited about working for your company!

 Another important topic (a question every employee will be thinking of) is about the number of vacation or sick days.
 Explain details about the paid time off and remote working protocols.
 Be very clear when explaining these topics to avoid confusion or exploitation.

 Quick Tip: Finish your employee handbook with a thank you message to all employees and include a contact email address to make sure any related questions are answered by the right person on your HR team.

-Don’t forget to update your employee handbook!
+Don’t forget to update your handbook!

 Company policies, work hours, perks and benefits… Everything related to your company and employees will likely change over time.
-In order to prevent any confusion or issues between management and employees, it is very important to update your employee handbook quickly whenever something changes internally.
-The employee handbook template is adaptable just like other Xtensio tools, it can be repurposed, revisited, and revised to suit your evolving needs.
+In order to prevent any confusion or issues between management and employees, it is very important to update your staff handbook quickly whenever something changes internally.
+The template is adaptable just like other Xtensio tools, it can be repurposed, revisited, and revised to suit your evolving needs.
 You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the employee handbook as you need it.
 And the great part of sharing the live link to your folio is that all changes will auto-sync across devices so your employees can always be up-to-date without having to resend PDFs or update a page on your website in the CMS.